bearstech/wordpress_factory/README.md

 ### PEX install

-You can build a package, to handle all parts of the install, and distribute it
+You can build a package, to handle all parts of the install, and distribute it.

     make pex